Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques and non-uniform magnetic textures

 \subsubsection{Motion of magnetic skyrmions under spin-orbit torques}

-Magnetic skyrmions with non-zero spin winding number are compact magnetic textures with a non-trivial topology, so that they cannot be removed by a continuous perturbation.
-Note that there are still arguments about the precise signification of this terminology; we will stick here to the definition agreed on by a large panel of authors \cite{Hellman2017}.
+Magnetic skyrmions with non-zero spin winding number are compact magnetic textures with a non-trivial topology, so that they cannot be removed by a continuous transformation, in the continuum limit.
+Although there are still arguments about the precise meaning of this terminology, we adopt here the definition agreed on by a large panel of authors \cite{Hellman2017}.
 There is currently an increasing interest in the electrical manipulation of such objects as they could serve as fundamental building blocks for data storage and logic devices \cite{Fert2013,Tomasello2014,Zhang2015d}.
 Skyrmions have, in addition to topology and compared to the magnetic bubbles extensively investigated in the past \cite{Malozemoff1979}, a fixed chirality which is an important asset for SOT as can be inferred from the preceding considerations.

-A physically appealing way to understand how the various characteristics of a skyrmion affect its response to current-induced torques is offered by Thiele's equation derived from the LLG equations to handle the steady-state motion of rigid textures \cite{Thiele1973}.
+A physically appealing way to understand how the various characteristics of a skyrmion affect its response to current-induced torques is offered by Thiele's equation derived from the LLG equation to handle the steady-state motion of rigid textures \cite{Thiele1973}.
 Thiele's equation has been generalized to include STT \cite{Thiaville2005} and, more recently, also SOT \cite{Sampaio2013}.
 It reads,